 Developing APIs and SDKs

 APIs and SDKs are the building blocks that allow you to seamlessly integrate emotion detection capabilities into your product.
 By utilizing pre-built APIs, you can easily incorporate audio emotion detection features without the need for extensive development efforts.
-These APIs often provide real-time emotion AI analysis of the human voice, enabling your application to deliver continuous emotion prediction.
+These APIs often provide real-time emotion ai analysis of the human voice, enabling your application to deliver continuous emotion prediction.

 When choosing an API or SDK for developing your product, consider factors such as accuracy, performance, and ease of integration.
 Look for well-documented APIs that offer clear instructions and code samples to streamline the implementation process.
 Additionally, verify that the API or SDK you select is compatible with your existing technology stack and can scale to meet your product's future needs.